kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

   11. Verify that pod creation only occurs once pod is fully terminated.
   12. Verify that pod creation only occurs once deletion happens.

 To cover cases with `PodDisruptionCondition` we really only need to worry about tracking terminating fields.
 Tests will verify counting of terminating fields regardless of `PodDisruptionCondition` being on or off.

+The following scenarios related to [tracking the terminating pods](#tracking-the-terminating-pods) are covered:
+- `Failed` or `Complete` conditions are not added while there are still terminating pods
+- `FailureTarget` is added when backoffLimitCount is exceeded, or activeDeadlineSeconds timeout is exceeded
+- `SuccessCriteriaMet` is added when the `completions` are satisfied

 ##### e2e tests